 Chatsworth House has now opened a new visitor route through the house, including newly restored galleries, displays of rare treasures, a restored stone courtyard at the heart of the house and elegant new displays celebrating the legendary Duchess Georgiana.

-Chatsworth’s tradition of welcoming every visitor warmly continues in 2010, with more free daily talks in the house, garden and farmyard.
+Chatsworth’s tradition of welcoming every visitor warmly continues with more free daily talks in the house, garden and farmyard.
 Visitors are encouraged to quiz our friendly team to discover more about the intriguing people and events that have shaped Chatsworth’s history over five centuries.

 In the garden there are new sculpture commissions and ever more varied seasonal colours and plantings to discover.

 The farm shop at Chatsworth is well worth a visit with specialty local produce on sale.

 For gardeners a visit to the garden centre is a must with a large selection of plants available.